LANGUAGE-UNDERSTANDING/Word-Boundary-Decision-An-Efficient-Approach-for-Low-Resource-Word-Segmentation/Examples of processed data/readme.md

-You can find the examples of processed files for the code
+You can find examples of processed files for the code.
+The text is in ancient traditional Chinese.
+To test the models' performance in low-resource settings, the training files include 9k words.
+The complete files are available in the main branch.